Pruning Ornamental Grasses

 Calamagrostis x acutiflora ‘Karl Foerster’ looks lovely with its tall tan seed heads through the winter, so it gets cut back to 3-4 inches in February or March.
 Miscanthus sinensis (maiden grass) gets cut to around the same height then too, as does the Nasella tenuisima (Mexican feather grass).
 This latter re-seeds easily, so watch out for it to move into areas of the garden where it’s not wanted.

 Pennisetum orientale ‘Tall Tails’ (oriental fountain grass) is another of my favorites – it’s similar to the more common P. orientale, but stands 4-5’ and works well in a tall perennial border.
 I cut it back before the new growth starts to appear, but after the cold weather is over—again, February or so.
 Cut back to about 3-4 inches above the crown of the plant.
 For Sesleria autumnalis, cut the clumps back in the spring to encourage new grow growth and to maintain good form and habit.

-I’ve recently planted some Carex pansa (Berkeley sedge) and Festuca ovina (sheep’s fescue) as a tiny lawn-like area.
-They’ll get weed-whacked to 4-5 inches a couple of times a year.
+I’ve recently planted some Carex pansa (California meadow sedge) and Festuca ovina (sheep’s fescue) as a tiny lawn-like area.
+They’ll get trimmed to 4-5 inches a couple of times a year.

 That covers grasses in Top Plants, plus a few, but there are many more of worth.
 Some resources for further information include: